JP Nuclear Materials - Our vision and values

-- Grand Challenge 1: Elaboration of design rules, assessment and test procedures for the expected operating conditions and the structural and fuel materials envisaged.
-This involves deployment of infrastructures for relevant ageing phenomena and for testing of materials, data and knowledge, which is currently limited.
+- Grand Challenge 1: Elaboration of design rules, assessment and test procedures, for both operating and off-normal conditions, for the structural and fuel materials of interest.
+This involves deployment of infrastructures for exposure to ageing phenomena and for testing materials, as well as suitable data collection and management.

-- Grand Challenge 2: Development of physical models coupled to advanced microstructural characterization to achieve high-level understanding and predictive capability: an asset, given the scarcity of experimental data and the difficulty and cost of obtaining them.
+- Grand Challenge 2: Development of physical models coupled to advanced microstructural characterization to achieve high-level understanding (property-to-property analysis) and predictive capability, in combination with suitable data-driven modelling approaches that need to cope with the limited availability of experimental data and the difficulty and cost of obtaining them.